ioslushnyi/GCP-fraud-detection-v1/README.md

    - Apache Beam pipeline reads from Pub/Sub (pull subscription)
    - Events are scored by ML model
    - Risk level is assigned to each event
-4. From the pipeline results are sent to:
+4. From the pipeline results are routed to:
-   - BigQuery for storage & analytics
+   - BigQuery for storage and analytics
+   - Pub/Sub _scored-events_ topic
-   - Pub/Sub _scored-events_ topic (push subscription) → Consumed by FastAPI on a Cloud Run Service → Sent to InfluxDB for real-time monitoring
+      - Events are pushed via a Pub/Sub subscription and consumed by a FastAPI service running on Cloud Run
+      - The service then sends the data to InfluxDB for real-time monitoring
 5. Dashboards in Looker Studio and Grafana Cloud present analytics and real-time metrics, respectively

 ## How It Works